0xProject/0x-examples/swap-v2-with-foundry/README.md

-# SimpleTokenSwap with Foundry
+# Use Swap API v2 in Your Smart Contract with Foundry

-This repository contains a toy example of the `SimpleTokenSwap` contract, designed to demonstrate ERC20 token swaps through a smart contract.
+This repository contains a toy example of the `SimpleTokenSwap` contract, designed to demonstrate ERC20 token swaps with 0x Swap API through a smart contract.
 The repo is built and tested using [Foundry](https://getfoundry.sh/).

 ## Installation